-When preparing the meeting agenda, the Council Chair in consultation with the Council Vice-Chairs determines whether an item belongs on the consent agenda.
+When preparing the meeting agenda, the GNSO Chair in consultation with the Council Vice-Chairs determines whether an item belongs on the consent agenda.
 All items that are subject to a different voting threshold than a simple majority vote (see ICANN Bylaws, Article X, section 3-9) or are subject to absentee voting (see section 4.4 - Absentee Voting) are not eligible for inclusion in the consent agenda.
 A numbered list of consent items is included as part of the meeting agenda.
 The list and supporting documents are included in the Council agenda in sufficient time to be read by all Council members prior to the meeting in accordance with section 3.3 - Notice of Meetings of these Operating Procedures.

 At the beginning of the meeting, the Chair asks members what items they wish to have removed from the consent agenda and discussed individually.
-If any Council member requests that an item be removed from the consent agenda, it must be removed.
-Council members may request that an item be removed for any reason.
+If any Council member requests that an item be removed from the consent agenda, it must be removed, unless it concerns a request made by a GNSO Council member on behalf of a Stakeholder Group or Constituency for an ICANN inspection request or an inspection remedy3 (see section 22.7 of the ICANN Bylaws).
+Any such request is automatically added to the consent agenda and can only be removed at the request of the GNSO Council member that made the original request or the person serving as an alternate for such Council member.
+Council members may request that any other item be removed for any reason.
 They may wish, for example, to discuss the item, to query the item, or to register a vote against the item.
-If an item is removed from the consent agenda, it is added to the meeting agenda for that meeting, unless the Council Chair in consultation with the Council Vice-Chairs determines differently.
+If an item is removed from the consent agenda, it is added to the meeting agenda for that meeting, unless the Chair in consultation with the Council Vice-Chairs determines differently.